January 13, 2021

 Memory capacity8 MB Flash RAM.
 Can store 3,145,728 data points

 Data output formatCSV text file.
-Can be easily imported in many third party applications like Microsoft® Excel
+Can be easily imported into many third-party applications like Microsoft® Excel

 Communication portOne RS-232 serial port.
 Interface cable for connecting to USB 2.0 port supplied as standard